NREL/CampusEnergyModeling/README.md

 -------

 Campus Energy Modeling
-Copyright (c) 2013, Alliance for Sustainable Energy
+Copyright (c) 2015, Alliance for Sustainable Energy
 All Rights Reserved.

-Campus Energy Modeling is currently available for use for internal NREL projects only.
-We anticipate a broader release under an open source license in the future.
+The Campus Energy Modeling platform is available for use under the Lesser Gnu Public License (LGPL).
+See included license files `LICENSE.txt`, `gpl.txt`, and `lgpl.txt` for details.